tanducmai/computer-shop-management-system/README.md

 # Authenticator

-Store user records (name, email, password) so that each user is distinguished and manageable.
+Store user records, including name, email, and password (using hashing mechanism)so that each user is distinguished and manageable.

 Every time a user creates a Wishlist, they will be asked to provide login details which will be compared with those stored in the user database.